heatblazer/udp-tcp-daemon/README.md

 ## Build
-   TODO: I have to create a build/install options Added the dummy project for the gui interface of the recorder.
+   TODO: I have to create a build/install options.
+   Added the dummy project for the gui interface of the recorder.

 ## Usage